-Consumers Energy Company provides gas and electric service to most areas outside the City of Bay City.
+Consumers Energy provides gas and electric service to most areas outside the City of Bay City.
 The company also produces steam, hydroelectric, pumped storage and nuclear power.
-Bay City Electric Light and Power Company contracts with Consumers Energy Company to provide inexpensive energy to the City of Bay City and a few areas outside the community.
+Bay City Electric Light and Power Company contracts with Consumers Energy to provide inexpensive energy to the City of Bay City and a few areas outside the community.

 A Growing Harbor Community

-Meanwhile, agriculture continues to revolve around the sugar beet, the bean and the potato as the region ensures its reputation as a national growing region for these food products.
+Agriculture continues to revolve around the sugar beet, the bean and the potato as the region ensures its reputation as a national growing region for these food products.

 Three reasons account for the current level of investment.
 One, a fertile business climate and excellent infrastructure.
 Two, a rich and diversified quality of life revolving around the waterways.
-Three, a lifestyle that daily expresses the Midwest values of hard work, discipline and friendship.
-In other words, Bay City and Bay County offer a growing environment conducive to development and prosperity
+Three, a lifestyle that daily expresses the values of hard work, discipline and friendship.
+In other words, Bay City and Bay County offer a growing environment conducive to development and prosperity.

 “Bay Area...On the Go!”